Tori Shogi Tori Shogi

 2. Pieces whose moves resemble a Y-shape (right-side up or upside-down)

 As mentioned in the rules, only two pieces promote.
-The weakest piece in the game promotes to a very weak piece, while the strongest unpromoted piece in the game promotes into a far stronger piece.
+The weakest piece in the game promotes to a very weak piece, while the strongest unpromoted piece in the game promotes to a far stronger piece.
 These two pieces will be discussed last, and both fall into the Y-shape class (both happen to be right-side up Y's).

 * Note - Unlike other East Asian variants on this site, Tori Shogi uses the internationalized set as a default.
 This is because of vastly increased complexity of the kanji in this game, the relative complexity of the moves (which would benefit from mnemonic devices as employed by the international pieces), and the fact that these pieces are not used in other variants as far as we know.
 The traditional kanji set is of course available as well.